quickstraw/StormyItems/README.md

 ## Currently Working On:

-- Testing on multiplayer and testing balance.
+- Improve stability and balance.

-- Making icons for buffs.

 - Making item displays.

 ## Changelog

+- 0.9.6 - Fixed items for the latest update.
+Added an icon for the anchor buff.

 - 0.9.5 - Removed unused data structures.
 Added checks to array bounds in Sharp Anchor to fix incompatibility with Wisp survivor.